Christelle-Couchoux/Oricamera/ReadMe.md

 - The code should be be indented.
 - The code should be commented.
 - The code should use global functions.
-- Promises shoul be used.
+- Promises should be used.
 - A unit test plan should be provided.